miklevin/MikeLev.in/_posts/2024-11-15-notebooks-server-logs-virtuous-cycles.md

 I am operating human's through an LLM?

-Yes, I most definitely am operating humans through an LLM.
+Yes, I most definitely am operating humans through an LLM, but humans who want that experience.
+I'm bottling the promise of skill-amplification AI seems to promise.
+Yes, AI will enhance your abilities.
+But even so, you need a prescribed step by step method and something that steps forward to do the prescribing.
+So it's not really operating humans so much as it is illuminating the path of seekers on journeys they want to take.
 That's one of those key realizations right there that's going to color this weekend's work.

 I mean society is a lot like that already.
 I'm just calling the kettle black.
 I mean it's not hypocrisy so much as formalizing something that's done all around